10 Benefits of Exercising with Your Dog

 10. Bonding Time

-Yes, more than all the health benefits regular exercise brings to you and Rover, the most rewarding is the bond you foster when you spend the time together.
-Building a trust between you and Rover increases the longevity of your friendship.
+Yes, more than all the health benefits regular exercise brings, the most rewarding is the bond you foster when you and your dog spend time together.
+Building trust increases the longevity of your friendship.

 Do you exercise with your dog?
 What other benefits have you seen as a result?